Belgian Railways Class 12: Class 12

 During 2013, locomotive 1203 went to the Czech Republic for service trials.
-In mid-2014, loco 1203 was intensively tested at Velim in the Czech Republic under 25000 V overhead and did very well.
+In mid-2014, it was intensively tested at Velim in the Czech Republic under 25kV overhead.
 It was then sold to open access operator XTR-System Development in the Czech Republic with an option to buy the entire class.
 The option was taken and the remaining Class 12 locomotives left Belgium in March 2016 en route to their new owner.
-The same operator also agreed to buy all 12 of the SNCB Class 11 locomotives at the same time but the deal never went through and all Class 11 locomotives have been sitting outside at Stockem ever since.
+The same operator also agreed to buy all 12 of the SNCB Class 11 locomotives at the same time but the deal never went through and the locomotives have been sitting outside at Stockem ever since.
 Class 12 underwent asbestos removal before they departed for the Czech Republic.
 XTR-System Development has also expressed an interest in buying at least some of the SNCB Class 21 locomotives as they are retired.